 Stocks vs Bonds Infographics

-Below are top differences between stocks vs bonds in infographics format.
+Let’s see the top differences between stocks vs bonds.

-- The returns on stocks are dividends which are not guaranteed and depend on the performance of the company.
-Despite making substantial profits, if the Board of Directors is of the opinion to deploy profits elsewhere instead of distributing a dividend, such decisions cannot be questioned.
-On the other hand, bonds have fixed returns which have to be paid irrespective of the performance of the borrower since it is a debt amount.
+- The returns on stocks are dividends that are not guaranteed and depend on the performance of the company.
+Despite making substantial profits, if the board of directors is of the opinion to deploy profits elsewhere instead of distributing a dividend, such decisions cannot be questioned.
+On the other hand, bonds have fixed returns that have to be paid irrespective of the performance of the borrower since it is a debt amount.
 Thus, there is a guarantee of returning the amount in bonds.

 - Stockholders are considered as the owners of the companies and are given preference in terms of voting rights on important matters.
 Bondholders are creditors to the company and do not get voting rights.